 So, to give an idea of what it looked like in the Stone Age, the following picture will clear some stuff away, such as the barn, the trees, and Avebury Manor.

-24. Before we move out of Avebury to study its Sanctuary, stone avenues, and a second cove at Beckhampton…
+21. Before we move out of Avebury to study its Sanctuary, stone avenues, and a second cove at Beckhampton…

 Ground penetrating surveys made by P. J. Ucko and others showed that an egg-shaped array of post holes holding sixty-seven upright timbers once existed in the northeast sector of the Avebury Henge.
+These posts pinned down the cardinal points north, east, south, and west with great precision and divided the horizon into thirty-six lots of 10 degrees.

 We could continue to inundate the Array with even more 10-degree lines to the point where it becomes unintelligible, but there is no need.
+Several monuments had to obey the "The Stone Age 10-degree rule" propounded by the 5,200-year-old Arminghall Henge of Norfolk, where perhaps the idea originated.

 With axes pointing precisely 50 degrees from north, Stonehenge obeys the 10-degree rule, too.
 So does Woodhenge, near Stonehenge.
 So does Mount Pleasant in Dorset, where the Beaker People, travelling south from Stonehenge post 2,500 BC, took the idea to new heights.

-So what was the Array for?
+So, what was the Array for?

-26. A scenographic view of the Druid temple of Abvry (Stukeley's spelling of Avebury) in north Wiltshire, as in its original.
+23. "A scenographic view of the Druid temple of Abvry in north Wiltshire, as in its original."
 By William Stukeley.

 It is hard to imagine that when Stukeley made this drawing, he had become a druid who believed Avebury to be a serpent.
 Perhaps he hoped to get into the spirit of things by understanding more about the prehistoric mind.
+No matter, I cannot produce anything better to show that Avebury had two avenues of paired stones - one that entered the henge and another that left it.

 The West Kennet Avenue, to the right of the picture, exits the henge and can be seen to end at the Sanctuary.
 Stukeley believed the Sanctuary to be the head of the serpent.

-The Beckhampton Avenue, to the left of the picture, was disputed for many years until archaeologists dug around 'Adam' in 2003.
-Adam is all that remains of Avebury's second cove.
+The Beckhampton Avenue, to the left of the picture, was disputed for many years until archaeologists dug around ‘Adam’ in 2003.
+Megalith Adam is all that remains of Avebury's second cove.
+‘Eve,’ a short distance from ‘Adam,’ is now known to be the only stone of the Beckhampton Avenue still standing.

-27. First, though, the West Kennet Avenue.
+24. First, though, the West Kennet Avenue.
 Or simply - The Kennet Avenue.

-This avenue of paired stones once connected the Avebury Henge to the Sanctuary on Overton Hill, one and a half miles away.
+This avenue of paired stones once connected the Avebury Henge to the Sanctuary on Overton Hill - one and a half miles away.
 This section of the avenue is almost all that is left of it, and we wouldn't have this were it not for Alexander Keiller, who spent his vast fortune restoring much of Avebury.
 The stones you see here were buried out of sight when Keiller arrived, but with the help of his friend Professor Piggott and a team of workers, the stones were excavated and reset in their original positions.

 Interestingly, both Keiller and Piggott believed that Avebury's stones were sexed.
 Bulbous stones were considered female, and pillar-like stones were male.
 According to that, the stone on the right of the picture is female, and the stone on the left is male.